SHOWCASE-Tennis-Heather Watson v Victoria Azarenka - 2017 record

-July 7 A look at 2017 records of Britain's Heather Watson and Victoria Azarenka of Belarus ahead of their third round match at Wimbledon on Friday:
+July 7 (Reuters) - A look at 2017 records of Britain's Heather Watson and Victoria Azarenka of Belarus ahead of their third round match at Wimbledon on Friday:

 HEATHER WATSON (record at WTA events and grand slams in 2017)